cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 Pluggable sources are key to scale API coverage both from development and usability perspective and solve the following challenges:

 - **Binary Size:** Users download only the plugins they want to use to ensure good performance and user experience without a binary that grows infinitely and will eventually cause not only binary size issues but library clashes from different services.
-- **Versioning**: Given plugins are developed as standalone gRPC binaries users can use different versions of different plugins depending on their needs.
+- **Versioning:** Given plugins are developed as standalone gRPC binaries users can use different versions of different plugins depending on their needs.
-- **Independent development**: Developers can develop their own plugins in their own repositories without being blocked by a vendor (us in this case) to review PRs.
+- **Independent development:** Developers can develop their own plugins in their own repositories without being blocked by a vendor (us in this case) to review PRs.

 Our [pluggable system](https://www.cloudquery.io/docs/developers/architecture) is based on gRPC to ensure our plugins can be cross-platform, independent  and performant.